zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 both must be derived from the same DNSKEY or both being "delete" CDS and CDNSKEY.

-If a name server has issues covered by [Basic04] (basic name server issues) no messages will be outputted from this test case.
+## Scope

+It is assumed that *Child Zone* has been tested by [Basic04].
+This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server.

-It is assumed that the Child Zone has been tested by [DNSSEC15] and that the servers give the same responses.
+It is assumed that *Child Zone* has been tested by [DNSSEC15] and that the servers give the same responses.
+Running this test case without running [DNSSEC15], before or after, can give an incomplete report of CDS and CDNSKEY status of *Child Zone*.

 ## Inputs

 * "Child Zone" - The domain name to be tested.

 ## Summary
-* If no CDS or CDNSKEY is found, the test case is not run.
+* If no CDS or CDNSKEY is found, the test case will terminate early with no message.
 * [ERROR] message if there is no DNSKEY RRset.
 * [WARNING] message if a CDS record does not match any DNSKEY in DNSKEY RRset (except for "delete" CDS).